yoonsoonam119/Skill_Eigenmode/README.md

-# This is a git for "An exactly solvable model for emergence and scaling laws".
+# This is a git for "An exactly solvable model for emergence and scaling laws" (submitted to Neurips 2024).

 ## Requirements
 This code requires numpy, Pytorh 2.0 or higher, torchvision, and matplotlib.